Ahem, excuse me. Does this sound like your clients?

 14. Eat less meat.

-A big portion of greenhouse gas emissions are created by animal agriculture.
+A big portion of greenhouse gas emissions is created by animal agriculture.
 Try adding vegan or vegetarian meals into your weekly rotations.
 You can implement Meatless Mondays or create a vegetarian menu for the week.

 15. Learn to use your freezer like a boss.